Data-Science-for-Linguists/2016-Debates-and-Referring-Expressions/progress_report.md

 - Try out other NER annotators
 - Figure out how to get the NER annotations into the data frames I made
 - Analysis

+## October 25, 2017
+- Processed all of the primary debates (and general for a second time in a different way) and cleaned them up
+- Saved all of the clean data frames to csv and included them in data/csv folder
+- Reorganized data in folders
+- Tried spaCy NER annotation

+### Tasks
+- NER annotation on all debates
+- Figure out how to link entities
+- Look into analysis
+- Update project plan